-Lawndale Christian Health Center has its roots in the efforts of a group of community residents, largely from Lawndale Community Church, who in 1984 spearheaded an effort to address the lack of affordable, quality health care services in their community.
+Lawndale Christian Health Center has its roots in the efforts of a group of community residents, largely high school students, who formed a youth group which eventually grew into Lawndale Community Church.
+In 1984, members of the church and neighborhood spearheaded an effort to address the lack of affordable, quality health care services in their community.
 With many hours of volunteer time and a $150,000 grant from the Chicago Community Trust, a former Cadillac dealership was transformed into the facility that is now Lawndale Christian Health Center (LCHC).
-LCC subsequently launched Lawndale Christian Development Corporation (LCDC), which originally focused on the development of affordable housing, but has since expanded to include educational programs and community organizing efforts.
-Originally all three occupied the present structure of LCHC, but, as each ministry grew, additional buildings were acquired, leaving only the health center occupying the original structure (apart from a gymnasium used by LCC).
-LCC also has a sister church in South Lawndale called La Villita Community Church (LVCC).

 Since its founding, LCHC has grown rapidly to meet the needs of the community.
 Services include laboratory, radiology, pharmacy, dentistry, optometry, behavioral health, and health support services for targeted populations such as pregnant women, seniors, asthmatics, diabetics, and people living with HIV.
 LCHC also delivers all primary care services at its 4 other satellite clinics across the West Side.